nuclio/nuclio/cmd/dashboard/README.md

 #### Response

 * Status code: 200
-* Body: a map with the shard ID as the key, and shard lag details as values, for all shards in the stream
+* Body: for every consumer group, a map with the shard ID as the key, and shard lag details as values, for all shards.

 ```json
 {